 No matter what expedition, adventure or challenge you can imagine, it can be achieved with a simple planning system that we use at Echio Adventure.
-This article is written to help you dream bigger, and guide you through the process to making your boldest trip yet, a reality.
+This article is written to help you dream bigger, and guide you through the process of making your boldest trip yet, a reality.
 We’ll cover everything from the idea, to the execution, so that you can have the confidence to go and do it.

 Just like Elon Musk’s mission to Mars, Steve Jobs’ ipod, or the first guy who put peanut butter and jam together, all the best things in life start with an idea… So let’s start with that.